AkaTriggered/G1axPracticeBot/README.md

 - Inspired by the need for better practice tools
 - Thanks to all contributors and testers

-## 📊 Statistics

-This plugin includes anonymous usage statistics to help improve development.
-No personal data is collected.
-Statistics include:
-- Server count using the plugin
-- Plugin version distribution
-- Basic server information (player count, etc.)

-You can disable statistics by setting `enable-stats: false` in the plugin configuration.

 ---

 **Made with ❤️ by AkaTriggered for the G1ax Customs community**